jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

   - Inside a building or outside for cellular, signal strength (bars shown, or dBm)
 - Can it be replicated on another network?
 - Can it be replicated with another device?
+- Average session lengths, if successful
+- Replication steps to any reliable session end
 - Are there firewalls in place, or network QoS policies active?
 - Load the device is under normally, as a lower-spec device may struggle casting its screen while performing other activities
 - Are prompts being received?
 In Kiosk deployments, apps may not be able to display over the locktasked kiosk environment, or the notification bar may be disabled